Circle Theorems Calculator

 Angle at the Center

-The angle subtended by an arc at the center is twice the angle subtended by it at any point on the remaining part of the circle.
+The angle subtended by an arc at the center is twice the angle subtended at the circumference.

 60°